California

 Arnolds Untergang

-Governors of California have become a Chief Justice of the Supreme Court (Earl Warren) and a President of the United States (Ronald Reagan).
-In 2003 California saw the extraordinary recall of the unpopular, although recently reelected, Governor Gray Davis.
 On a ballot of over 100 candidates, Austrian muscle builder, movie star, and Kennedy in-law Arnold Schwarzenegger gained a majority of the vote.
 With the State recently dominated by socialist Democrats and powerful, radicalized, and irresponsible public employee unions, Arnold, the Gubernator, was going to have a tough fight to return the State to rational (and American) principles of government.

-As of 2008, Arnold unfortunately has failed to do this.
+As of 2008, Arnold unfortunately failed to do this.
 After a brief attempt at reform, with ill considered ballot initiatives rushed into a special election, where all his enemies would be the most likely to vote, Arnold pretty much gave up and threw in with the Democrats.
 The result of this has been a continued hemorrhage of State spending, even as revenues decline (with a recession resulting from the home mortgage market collapse, and any sensible businessman still leaving the State), and a growing temptation to accept the perpetual desire of the Democrats to raise taxes.

-Since Arnold won't be running for re-election, he doesn't need to worry about becoming the George H.W.
+Since Arnold wouldn't be running for re-election, he didn't need to worry about becoming the George H.W.
 Bush of California politics.
 Even worse, Arnold suddenly became a Believer in catastrophic Climate Change and was eager to burden the economy with massive carbon, i.e. energy, reduction mandates.
 Like many Country Club Republicans, he has become obsessed with ingratiating himself with people who are never going to like him anyway.

 As Governor, Arnold's greatest failure may have been that he was unable to articulate what was wrong with the Democrat government that was busy flying the State into the ground.
 Instead, he himself saw one of his principle accomplishments as a Communist Command Economy "Global Warming" bill that will help bury the State deeper and deeper.
 When an Initiative was put on the 2010 ballot (Prop 23) that simply wanted to suspend the bill until the economy recovers, Arnold campaigned against it, in league with all his Hollywood leftist friends, and was rewarded when the No vote came in at 61%.
 This will further help rip the remaining guts out of the State economy.